Are Kind bars healthy?

 - Is made with clean, keto-friendly, high-quality ingredients

 - Doesn’t spike your blood sugar

-- Is packed with 10g of grass-fed collagen
+- Is packed with 10 grams of grass-fed collagen

 - Tastes like dessert

-If you want to reach ketosis faster and be healthier, it’s time to drop low-quality snacks like KIND bars and either make your own snacks or pick up a high-quality, keto friendly bar for on-the-go snacking.
+If you want to reach ketosis and be healthier, it’s time to drop low-quality snacks like Kind bars and either make your own snacks or pick up high-quality, low-carb bars for on-the-go snacking.